Origin of Edge Currents in Chiral Active Liquids

 We consider a minimal model of chiral active particles composed of $N$ identical dimers in two dimensions \cite{Hargus2020}.
 Every dimer consists of two equivalent monomers, each of mass $m$, bonded harmonically with a spring of stiffness $k$ and resting length $\sigma$.
 The bonding potential energy within a dimer is given by $k(\abs{\textbf{d}_i}-\sigma)^2/2$, where $\textbf{d}_i$ is the relative position vector connecting the two bonded monomers, and we will work in the limit that $k$ is large.
 The interaction potential energy between non-bonded monomers is given by the Weeks-Chandler-Andersen short-ranged repulsive interaction potential \cite{Weeks1971_WCA}, which sets their diameter to $\sigma$ and characteristic energy scale to be $\epsilon$.
 We evolve our system according to the under-damped Langevin equations of motion

 where $i\in\{1,\dots,N\}$ indexes the dimer and $\alpha \in\{1,2\}$ indexes the monomer.
-The position and momentum vectors on the $i\alpha$th particle are denoted $\textbf{r}_{i\alpha}$ and $\textbf{p}_{i\alpha}$, respectively, while $\textbf{F}_{i\alpha}^c$ is the total force due to potential forces acting on the $i\alpha$th particle.
+The position and momentum vectors on the $i\alpha$th particle are denoted $\textbf{r}_{i\alpha}$ and $\textbf{p}_{i\alpha}$, respectively, $\textbf{F}_{i\alpha}^c$ is the total force due to potential forces acting on the $i\alpha$th particle, and $\textbf{F}_{i\alpha}^\text{w}$ is the force exerted on it by the wall.
 The active force acting on the $i\alpha$th particle is $\textbf{F}_{i\alpha}^a$.
 Within each dimer, each monomer experiences equal and opposite active forces, such that the forces are perpendicular to the instantaneous bonding vector $\textbf{d}_i$.
 The active torque $\tau_a$ on each dimer is constant and equal, $F_{i\alpha}^a(t) d_i(t)=\tau_a$.
 We consider these particles supported on a substrate with friction coefficient $\gamma$ and held at temperature $T$, with $\boldsymbol{\eta}_{i\alpha}$ a Gaussian delta-correlated random noise with zero mean and unit variance \cite{limmer2024statistical}.
-In confined geometries, we model the confining walls as frictionless with a strong, short-range repulsive potential.
-More details on the simulations can be found in the supplementary materials.
+In confined geometries, we model walls as frictionless with a short-range repulsive potential.
+Details on the simulations can be found in the SM.

 Across all of the geometries we considered, the chiral active liquid spontaneously developed a unidirectional persistent edge current localized along the external boundary, whose chirality matches that of the local active torque.
 Along internal boundaries, the chirality of the edge current is opposite to the locally applied torque.
 Figure \ref{fig:generic_boundaries}(a) shows some examples of generic boundaries, where the size of these confinements is two orders of magnitude larger than the size of a single dimer.